 - Instead of feeling like giving up, you’ll build new neural pathways that expand your thinking and problem solving capabilities.

 - You grow your abilities.
 This expands your knowledge base and develops core building blocks necessary for your success.

 - Relationships with coworkers and associates improves due to your new attitude and belief in your value and your worth.

 - The fear of failure disappears.
 You’ll realize that you learn from every setback.

 As you begin to enjoy your growth mindset, you’ll discover that effort has its own rewards.
-You will begin to look forward to challenges, relishing in new discoveries and enjoying successes that grow your business.
+You will begin to look forward to challenges, relishing in new discoveries and enjoying successes that grow your accounting firm.

 Discover the Effort Effect